kineticdata/kinetic-sdk-rb/README.md

 ## About

-The Kinetic Ruby SDK is a library that consists of and SDK for each supported Kinetic Data application, and a helper HTTP library to make the HTTP requests.
+The Kinetic Ruby SDK is a library that consists of an SDK for each supported Kinetic Data application, and a helper HTTP library to make the HTTP requests.

 ### Supported Applications